Julio Vizcarrondo: In Madrid

 In 1863, Vizcarrondo moved to Madrid where he joined other Puerto Ricans and Cubans who were also abolitionists.
 During his stay, Spain suffered the consequences of a cholera plague.
 Vizcarrondo and his friends founded the "Sociedad de Amigos de los Pobres" (The Society of the Friends of the Poor), an organization which helped to rescue, feed and assist those who were most affected by the cholera plague.
 He also offered his house as a temporary hospital.
 The government of Spain awarded him a medal in recognition of his heroic deeds during the cholera epidemic.
-He later co-founded the "Hospital del Niño Jesus".
+He later co-founded the "Hospital del Niño Jesús” (Baby Jesus Hospital).
 The origins of Protestantism in the Iberian Peninsula in the 19th century can be traced to Vizcarrondo.
 As president of the Central Committee of the Spanish Evangelical Union, he attempted and failed to establish a Protestant church in Madrid.
 Despite this setback, on January 24, 1869 he was able to convince the mayor of Madrid to grant the members of the Protestant faith permission to hold their religious services in public.